jelkner/decidim2021summer-sprint/civic_participation_grants.md

 	* committed to giving to marginalized communities and at least 25% to "social justice strategies, such as advocacy, community organizing, and civic engagement"
+	* 2021 deadline passed
 2. [Silicon Valley Community Foundation](http://www.siliconvalleycf.org)
 	* Potential areas to apply to: Regional Planning and Community Opportunity Fund
 	* committed to giving to marginalized communities and at least 25% to "social justice strategies, such as advocacy, community organizing, and civic engagement"
+	* 2021 deadline passed
 3. [Carnegie Corporation of New York](https://www.carnegie.org/)
 	* Potential area to apply to: Pathways to Citizenship and Civic Integration
 	* especially: 3) Citizenship and nonpartisan civic engagement: integrate immigrants into the nation’s civic and economic life;
+	* normally unsolicited grants, but you can apply [here](https://carnegie.fluxx.io/lois/new?utf8=%E2%9C%93&lang=en&commit=REGISTRATION).
+It's pretty hidden, and they were pretty discouraging about soliciting grants.
+But, there is no deadline, unlike many of the other foundations so this could be one to start with.
 4. [Foundation to Promote Open Society](http://www.opensocietyfoundations.org)
 	* great opportunity!
 Seems like they would be super interested in what NOVA Web wants to do: